amattu2/payroll-management-system/README.md

 - [X] Block a user from logging in if their associated employee is not active
 - [X] Heavy query caching (i.e. employees, timesheets)
 - [X] Fix factories for tables with unique constraints (Timesheets, Timesheet Days)
-- [ ] Implement lang file for long/duplicated messages
+- [X] Implement lang file for long/duplicated messages
+- [X] When employees are terminated, reject all open PTO requests

 # Usage